 There are various types of bottle teats available, they come in various lengths, widths, and texture taking into account each child’s needs.

-So if your child isn’t tolerating the container, don’t surrender yet.
-Deliberate change the nipple.
-This singular approach may give the desired result.
+So if your child isn’t tolerating the bottle, don’t surrender yet.
+A change in bottle’s nipple can be the approach that may give desired result.

 8. Let Somebody Else Do the Feeding

-Mothers being their sole food source for babies makes it difficult to transition from breastmilk to formula.
+Mothers being being sole food source makes it difficult to transition from breastmilk to formula.

-To adjust this, your child needs to realize that other people, aside from the mother, can take care of his needs.
+To correct this, your child needs to realize that other people, aside from his/her mother, can take care of his/her needs.